juhasev/sample-ninja-help/panel-settings-accounting-currency.md

 3) Sample Ninja converts currency using the daily market rate i.e. 1 EUR = 1.20 USD established by Tango Card.
 4) Sample Ninja records rewards transaction cost $12.00 using panel accounting currency in USD

 > Tango Card operates natively only in USD.
-All other currency transaction are converted to USD before you account is changed.
+All non USD giftcard transactions are converted into USD before you account is charged.

 > PayPal operates in multiple currencies.
-PayPal redemptions are always processed using the currency redeemed.
 This requires you to maintain balances in different currencies.